JerryShaoPro/apinet/README.md

 # apinet
-Apinet is a distributed computing framework that allows users to quickly develop their API business logic without having to worry about the scalability and reliability of the servers itself, which is done by the framework.
+Apinet is a distributed computing framework that allows user to quickly develop your API business logic without having to worry about the scalability and reliability of the servers itself, which is done by the framework.